*Players who violate the Covid Tournament Policies may be subject to disqualification.

 The Met PGA Junior Tour cancellation/withdrawal policy enables the staff to replenish the tournament field.
 A “no show” takes away a playing opportunity for another Met PGA Junior Tour member.
 A player who “no shows” will have their playing privileges suspended.

 The Metropolitan PGA does not condone slow play.
 It is inexcusable to play 18 holes in over 4 1/2 hours.
-According to Rule 6-7, The player must play without undue delay and in accordance with any pace of play guidelines that the Committee may establish.
+A player must play without undue delay and in accordance with any pace of play guidelines that the Committee may establish.
 Between completion of a hole and playing from the next teeing ground, the player must not unduly delay play.
 Therefore, the following guidelines will be enforced:

 The maximum amount of time groups need to play a hole are as follows: